 The Russian River Watershed encompasses 1,484 square miles (949,982 acres) in Sonoma and Mendocino counties, California (Figure 2.1).
 Major municipalities within the watershed include Santa Rosa, Rohnert Park, Windsor, Healdsburg, Sebastopol, Cloverdale, and Ukiah.
 The watershed also includes numerous unincorporated communities such as, Forestville, Guerneville, Monte Rio, Hopland, and Calpella.

 The Russian River Watershed has been divided into eleven (11) Hydrologic Subareas (HSA), which are shown in Figure 2.2 and listed in Table 2.1.
 The HSA delineation is an adequate basis for dividing the watershed for the purpose of general description.
 See Table 1.1 for a crosswalk between HSAs and HUC-12s.
-HUC-12 delineation is used for the purpose of assessing water quality data, defining the area of impairment/pollution, and defining the APMP boundary, only.
+HUC-12 delineation is used for the purpose of augmenting the weight-of-evidence approach by applying the thresholds from the binomial table of the Listing Policy where adequate data existed and defining the APMP boundary, only.